MileHacker Logo

 Walking Tours

-Consider joining a guided walking tour for an informative and efficient way of seeing the city's attractions and heritage zones.
+Consider joining a guided walking tour for an informative and efficient method for discovering the city's attractions and historical areas.
 Local guides often present tales and facts.

 Cork Pass

-Check if a "Cork City Pass" or something like it discount pass is available, as this can offer savings on multiple attraction entries.
+Check if a "Cork City Pass" or something like it discount pass is available, given that this can offer savings on multiple attraction entries.
 Confirm inclusions before purchasing.

 Public Transport